Volunteering Requirements

 Timer

-Volunteer Coordinator
+Volunteer Coordinator(s)

 Coordinates with Parent Rep to decide which volunteer positions are needed at each swim meet and all team events.
 Tracks which positions have been filled and which ones still need volunteers.
 Answers questions about each position and helps find volunteers.
+Assigns positions as necessary.
+Prints out name tags for volunteers and helps check-in volunteers and swimmers at the beginning of each meet.
+Bring the "Team Box" to Away Meets.
+Coordinate with a Parent Rep or Head Coach to pick it up by Friday.